Trade School vs. College vs. Community College: Core Differences

 • Trade school vs. community college: Community colleges offer programs that include general education courses and can be completed in about two years, leading to an associate degree, diploma, certificate or transfer credits accepted at a university.
 Trade schools often have shorter programs that help students build the hands-on skills needed for specific careers.

-• Industry connections and career paths: Trade schools, like Universal Technical Institute (UTI), develop programs with help from industry leaders, so they can help students build skills valued by employers.1 This can help students gain the confidence needed to pursue entry-level roles upon graduation.
+• Industry relationships and career paths: Trade schools, like Universal Technical Institute (UTI), develop programs with help from industry leaders, so they can help students build skills valued by employers.1 This can help students gain the confidence needed to pursue entry-level roles upon graduation.

 • How to decide: When deciding between trade school, community college and college, consider factors such as the time investment, your interest, budget, learning style, career goals and the credentials needed for your chosen career path.
 Research and campus visits can help clarify which option aligns best with your objectives.